sbranover/kws-bm/README.md

 # kws-bm
-Benchmarking MLPerf KWS on diffrent targets
+Benchmarking MLPerf KWS on different targets

+This repo is a work in progress; eventually, I will update this repo with a portable code.